The Most Magnificent Waterfalls of the Columbia River Gorge

 Wildwood Waterfall Tours

 Multnomah Falls is the most spectacular of all the falls, standing tall at a whopping 627 feet.
 It stands as the tallest waterfall in Oregon and the 2nd tallest (year-round) waterfall in the US.
 Some say that the height was embellished in the past to draw more tourists to the area – regardless it is a stunning waterfall.
-The falls are fed year-round from underground springs from Larch Mountain, and thus, it maintains a constant water supply which varies in intensity throughout the year.
+The falls are fed year-round from underground springs from Larch Mountain, and thus, the waterfall maintains a constant water supply which varies in intensity throughout the year.
 Unfortunately, some recent wildfire damage has made the trail to the falls inaccessible, however, you can still enjoy a decent view near the entrance gate.
+Update: Open as of 2022 -check the website for updates.

 The upper falls plunges 500 feet into a pool and the second set of falls comes forth from the pool and flows beneath a beautiful stone footbridge which dates back to the early 1900’s.
 The falls are rightfully so the most visited national recreation site in the Pacific Northwest.
 Truly a mesmerizing sight, and an even more memorable experience if you are able to hike the 1 mile trail to get a better look at the falls.
 Spring and winter are typically the best time to view the falls due to increased water flow.